jericson/jericson.github.io/_posts/2023-05-10-remote_skepticism.md

 8 hours to 10.
 I listened to a lot of sports talk radio before I discovered the library has an extensive audio book collection.

-I worked a guy who lived in South Bay and got up early to avoid an hour and a half commute.
+I worked with a guy who lived in South Bay and got up early to avoid an hour and a half commute.
 My strategy was to go in later in the morning.
 So we had roughly 4 hours of overlap during the day.
 Even though we worked closely together, I estimate we spent an average of 20 minutes of that time in the same room.
 Most of that would be during